 Jameel Jaffer

-Until August 2016, Jaffer served as deputy legal director at the ACLU, where he oversaw the organization’s work on free speech, privacy, technology, national security, and international human rights.
-He litigated some of the most significant post-9/11 cases involving human rights and national security, including cases relating to surveillance, secrecy, censorship, interrogation, detention, and extrajudicial killing.
-He led or co-led litigation teams that compelled the Bush administration to disclose the “torture memos,” compelled the Obama administration to disclose the “drone memos,” and compelled the National Security Agency to abandon its dragnet surveillance of Americans’ call records.
-He also played a major part in the ACLU’s decision to take on the representation of Edward Snowden.
+Before launching the Knight Institute in 2016, Jaffer was a litigator at the ACLU, where he argued some of the most consequential post-9/11 cases involving human rights and national security, including cases relating to surveillance, secrecy, censorship, the detention and torture of wartime prisoners, and extrajudicial killing.
+He led or co-led litigation teams that compelled the Bush administration to disclose the Office of Legal Counsel’s “torture memos” and the Obama administration to disclose the OLC’s “drone memos”; he also co-led the team that forced the National Security Agency to abandon its dragnet surveillance of Americans’ call records.
+He played a major part in the ACLU’s decision to take on the representation of Edward Snowden.
 The New York Times described one of his transparency cases as “among the most successful in the history of public disclosure.”

 Contact